shane-t/covid19-face-shields-mirror/README.md

 #### To make full shields

-- Hole punch (ideally an adjustable hole punch capable of punching A6)
+- Hole punch (For N3DPS, use an "ISO888" 4 hole punch, and for 3dverkstan, a 2 hole punch spaced for A6)
 - Transparent plastic, ideally A4 size

 If you don't have transparencies or the hole punch, you should still print the headbands, as there are solutions in the works to produce the shields separately.